 Community Care Outcomes

-The Community Health team works to support Cleveland Clinic facilities (eg, primary care physicians) and community partners to routinely and effectively address patients' social needs.
+The Community Health & Partnerships team works to bridge clinical efforts with community needs by leveraging internal capabilities and engaging community partners to assist with removing barriers to care, which often include social needs.
 Social needs are nonmedical aspects of individual and family lives that can affect one's ability to maintain health and well-being.
-The Community Health team focuses on addressing social needs including housing (stability and quality); food (stability and security); legal needs related to immigration status, eligibility for public health insurance, employment, family, and/or housing access; and government benefits access for income maximization and other needs.
-Additionally, the team oversees the community health strategy and implementation for each region (south, west, east central) and key strategies (adult, youth, public health aligned with community health needs assessment, and anchor institution strategies).
+These could include housing (stability and quality), food (stability and security), as well as legal needs related to immigration status, eligibility for public health insurance, employment, family/housing access, and government benefits access for income maximization.

 Key programs include the following: